mph-/lcapy/doc/netlists.rst

     The last two arguments default to zero.
 Note, Lcapy assumes that the nodes Nm and Nim are at the same potential.

-Np denotes the positive node; Np denotes the negative node.
+Np denotes the positive node; Nm denotes the negative node.
 For two-port devices, Nip denotes the positive input node and Nim denotes the negative input node.
-Note, positive current flows from `positive-node` to `negative-node`.
+Note, conventional current flows from `positive-node` to `negative-node`.
 Node names can be numeric or symbolic.
 The ground node is designated `0`.